Shopify/cli/docs/cli-kit/ui-kit/contributing.md

 add a new interface named `ItalicToken` in the `TokenizedText` and decide how it's going to be rendered, inline or block.
 In this example we would use `inline`.
 But before you go ahead and add a new token, consider if all the users of UI kit might need this new token or not.
 If the answer is no, then a simple regular component will suffice.

-#### `FullScreen`

-This component is useful if you want to clear the terminal and render something full-screen.
-The benefit is that resizing the terminal will cause the interface to refresh and adapt to the new size. `FullScreen` will also create a new buffer so once Ink is unmounted the previous terminal history will be restored.
-This might be useful if you're rendering a very tall UI and don't want Ink to [delete the history when it renders](https://github.com/vadimdemedes/ink/issues/382).

 #### `TextAnimation`